bmancini55/building-lightning/src/app1/part4.md

 Our next task is wiring up the graph API we previously created to our user interface.
 To make our life easier we will use an `ApiService` to house the calls to our API.

-In your IDE, navigate to `/client/src/services/ApiService.ts` and create a method that uses the get helper `get` to retrieve retrieve the graph.
+In your IDE, navigate to `/client/src/services/ApiService.ts` and create a method that uses the get helper `get` to retrieve the graph.

 ```typescript
 // client/src/services/ApiService